-Revoking CredentialsPhorge User Documentation (Field Manuals)
+Revoking CredentialsPhorge Administrator and User Documentation (Field Manuals)

 Revoking credentials, tokens, and sessions.

 If you've become aware of a security breach that affects you, you may want to revoke or cycle credentials in case anything was leaked.